carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

   <img src="{{ page.root }}/fig/md-02-mgm4913055.3_genus.png" alt="Genus" />
 </a>

-Going deeply in taxonomy, we can see that the mos abundant phylum is Proteobacteria.
+Going deeply in taxonomy, we can see that the most abundant phylum is Proteobacteria.
 <a href="{{ page.root }}/fig/md-02-mgm4913055.3_phylum.png">
   <img src="{{ page.root }}/fig/md-02-mgm4913055.3_phylum.png" alt="Phylum" />
 </a>

 > ## Exercise
 >
-> According to MgRAST which family is the most abundant?
+> According to MG-RAST, which family is the most abundant?
 >
 >
 >> ## Solution
->>  The piechart from MgRAST shows Rodhobacteraceae as the most abundant family.
+>>  The piechart from MG-RAST shows Rodhobacteraceae as the most abundant family.
 >>
 > {: .solution}
 {: .challenge}

-## AWS is a command line cloud server.
+## AWS is a command line cloud server
 The machine that you are going to use is provided by amazon web services, it is equiped with all command line metagenomic tools needed fot this workshop.
-Lets practice log in into this service and copy files from your local computer to your remote instance of AWS.
+Let's practice log in to this service and copy files from your local computer to your remote instance of AWS.

 ~~~